 Do not take flaxseed oil if it is rancid or expired, as it can potentially become toxic.

-Flaxseed Oil Sources
+Supplementing with Flaxseed Oil

 Flaxseed Oil vs. Fish Oil

 Both flaxseed oil and fish oil are rich sources of omega-3 fatty acids.
 Fish oil has EPA and DHA directly to the blood and body.
-Flaxseed oil has ALA, which is then changed into EPA and DHA within the body [R, R].
+Flaxseed oil has ALA, which is then changed into EPA and DHA within the body [62, 63].